vygr/ChrysaLisp/docs/lisp/iteration.md

 arguments rather than an explicit list.

-Reduction, with `(reduce! start end lambda seqs init)`, transforms sequences or slices of sequences by providing an accumulated value along with each grouped elements to the function you provide.
-The output of that function becomes the value for the next iteration and is the returned result. `(reduce)` and `(reduce-rev)` are macros that assume the index values cover the full extent of a sequence and take that sequence as an argument, they allow an optional initial value.
+Reduction, with `(reduce! start end lambda seqs init)`, transforms sequences or slices of sequences by providing an accumulated item along with each grouped elements to the function you provide.
+The output of that function becomes the item for the next iteration and is the returned result. `(reduce)` and `(reduce-rev)` are macros that assume the index values cover the full extent of a sequence and take that sequence as an argument, they allow an optional initial item.

 ```lisp
 (map + '(1 2 3) '(6 7 8) '(1 7 6))